Callmich/storyboard/ReadMe.md

 Current version: 1.0

 Future Updates Plans: After Front End is Created I will be updating this back end to have a userbase table.
-I will add Authorization and private routes.
+I will add Authorization through a 3rd party and also private routes.
 Also more testing of endpoints needs to be written.

 ## What is StoryBoard?